datameshgroup/fusion/docs/production.md

 ## Create a production Sale System build

+### Fusion App

+- The dev/production connection is configured within Fusion App.
+No Sale System changes are required.

+### Fusion Cloud

 - If the Sale System is using a DataMesh library, ensure it is updated to the latest version
 - Update the Sale System "static" settings to the production values provided by DataMesh.
 Settings to be updated are listed below.
 See [Sale System settings](./getting-started#design-your-integration) for more information.
   - `ProviderIdentification`, the name of the busniess which creates the Sale System.